max-amb/nix-tree/README.md

     copied over.
 Hence, it is simpler to require the user to enable comment copying as it leads to less confusion.

 ## To be implemented in the future⏭️
-- [ ] More safety rails for the user, e.g. more pattern matching in inputs
+- [x] More safety rails for the user, e.g. more pattern matching in inputs
+    - I believe this is completed now but I am happy for any issues posted showing otherwise
 - [ ] Complete support of the basic Nix language
 - [ ] The ability to analyse flakes (e.g.`in`statements)